 - Disney still has Rogue Squadron on its calendar for the 2023 holidays.

 We're gonna have to wait a while, so don't strap into your X-Wing too soon.
-Star Wars: Rogue Squadron has a release date of December 22, 2023.
+Star Wars: Rogue Squadron used to have a release date of December 22, 2023.

-But we've experienced some turbulence getting there.
-The Hollywood Reporter broke the news that the film was facing delays that would postpone production past 2022.
-Matthew Belloni of The Hollywood Reporter broke the news that this was due to "creative differences" tied to the script in his newsletter.
+Then, things got rocky.
+The Hollywood Reporter (opens in new tab) broke the news that the film was facing delays that would postpone production past 2022.
+Matthew Belloni of The Hollywood Reporter broke the news that this was due to "creative differences" tied to the script in his newsletter (opens in new tab).

 Star Wars: Rogue Squadron crew